CAPRSS 201: Understanding the Standards

 CAPRSS has developed a set of rigorous standards that come directly from the recovery community and reflect current practice in peer recovery support.
 The standards are the core of the accreditation process.

-The CAPRSS Standards can be viewed as an external guide used to assess the capacity and efficiency of a PRSS program, in that programs that are applying for accreditation will be evaluated on the extent to which they can demonstrate their ability to meet the standards.
-But the standards can also be considered a guide that a PRSS program can use to conduct a self-inventory, to learn more about areas of excellence and the areas that may need improvement.
+The CAPRSS Standards can be viewed as an external guide used to assess the capacity and efficiency of a PRSS program, in that programs applying for accreditation will be evaluated on the extent to which they can demonstrate their ability to meet the standards.
+But the standards can also be considered a guide that a PRSS program can use to conduct a self-inventory to learn more about areas of excellence and that may need improvement.
 The second webinar in the accreditation series is designed to give you a deeper understanding of the standards.
 This session is designed to:

 - Identify the elements of the CAPRSS standards taxonomy and how they relate

 - Describe the core domains and standards

 - Discuss how peer reviewers–and PRSS programs– will use standards, criteria, and elements of performance in the accreditation process.

 This session begins at 12:00 ET and lasts 60 minutes, which includes time for questions.